grey-elf/dm/docs/vl/3-research.md

     - It will require strong insight into Rhennee culture and the current social dynamic between the three clans here, which might be aided by a character coming from a culture with similar clannishness
 - If convinced, Avrel will immediately and emphatically announce his clan's departure.
 They will set out the next day at noon
 - As soon as the deliberations are concluded, the clan barriers fall and intermingling resumes, festivities starting for the night to send off the departing clan
+- Avrel will only tell the bargemasters of the true reason of them going to Verbobonc, in order to track the cult.
+This means that Yagos, himself a cultist, knows unless he was outed as a cultist as well.

 ## Level Advancement